Black Mesa (video game): Reception

 During its development, Black Mesa has received attention from several video game publications.
 It has been featured in articles from Computer Gaming World, PC PowerPlay, and PC Gamer UK magazines.
 Valve published a news update about the modification on their Steam digital distribution platform in 2007 saying that "We're as eager to play [Black Mesa] here as everyone else."

 The project was awarded Top Unreleased Mod by video game modification website Mod DB in 2005 and 2006.
 Mod DB gave the project an honorable mention in their choice of Top Unreleased Mod in 2007.

 After receiving a development version of Black Mesa in December 2009, PC PowerPlay magazine said that the game's setting "looks, sounds, [and] plays better than ever before".
 The "subtle" changes from the original Half-Life were said to have a "substantial" overall impact.
 They also noted the project's "frustrating" then-five-year development time, and current lack of release date, but added that the developers were making progress.

-After the first major release in 2012, early impressions of the game were very positive, receiving a score of 86/100 on Metacritic, based on nine reviews.
+After the first major release in 2012, early impressions of the game were very positive, receiving a score of 86/100 on review aggregator Metacritic, based on nine reviews.
 The game was praised for its high polish, with many critics comparing its quality to that of an official Valve game.
 Destructoid praised the game for the improvements it made over the original Half-Life, saying it was "something that felt very familiar, [but also] very fresh."Black Mesa won ModDB's Mod of the Year Award for 2012.
 In 2014, Black Mesa was named by PC Gamer among the "Ten top fan remade classics you can play for free right now".

 The remake's final release in 2020 was similarly praised by reviewers.
-On review aggregate OpenCritic, Black Mesa had an average 86/100 review score with 100% approval rating based on 14 reviews.
+On OpenCritic, Black Mesa was recommended by 100% of critics, based on 15 reviews.
 Writing for the UK PC Gamer, Andy Kelly said the project felt like a professional work.
 He found that while the original Half-Life structure hampered some of Black Mesa, the redesigns worked well, particularly the new Xen sections, which he felt provided more closure than the original.
 Eurogamer said that Black Mesa felt more like an evolution than a remake of Half-Life, with the designs of the Crowbar Collective to trim down certain levels while adding other features helped to enhance the overall product, making the overall title more of a survival horror than a first-person shooter.
 Dario Casali, a designer at Valve who has worked on all Half-Life games, remarked in an interview that during development on Half-Life: Alyx he attempted to play the entirety of the original Half-Life again for research, but after five hours decided to play Black Mesa instead, reasoning it was a much more enjoyable product.